• Skip to primary navigation

 How to make Korean scallion salad

-There are several ways to dress up the scallions.
-One popular way is to simply toss them with sesame oil, gochugaru, and sesame seeds.
-This is a nice option when serving with ssamjang for ssam (lettuce wraps).
-Due to the lack of salt, it stays fresh longer, so this version is favored by restaurants.
+There are largely two ways to dress up the scallions.
+The first one is to simply toss them with sesame oil, gochugaru, and sesame seeds.
+No salt content is added.
+This is a nice option when serving with salty ssamjang for ssam (lettuce wraps).
+It stays fresh longer because of no salt in the dish.

 Another option is to fully season by also adding either soy sauce or salt along with sugar and vinegar.
-Once the salt content is added, the scallions wilt down very quickly, so be sure to dress it right before serving.
+Once the salt content is added, the scallions wilt down quickly.
+So, season it right before serving.

 DSC 0817 1 e1463404061799 - Pa Muchim (Scallion Salad)